jasandoval1/windev_training/dotnet/multimodule-assemblies/README.md

 }
 ```

 Because this application is so simple, there is not much to look at in this assembly manifest.
-However, it is the presence of this manifest that establishes this physical file as an assembly, and thus is what makes it executable by the .NET runtime.
+However, it is the presence of this manifest that establishes the assembly that is ultimately executed by the .NET runtime.

 Directly following our assembly manifest is the following line: